mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 1. Upon a fork, monitor sends a request for validators' height vote sets (following a specific communication protocol) for a given height.
 Monitor starts waiting for incoming message logs.

 2. Validators receives the request from the trusted monitor.
 If they have the requested height vote set, they send it immediately.
-If they don't have any logs for the requested height, they can simply ignore the request or, alternatively, send a reply back to the monitor to notify they don't have any logs for that height.
+If they don't have any logs for the requested height, they can simply ignore the request or, alternatively, send a reply to the monitor to notify they do not have any logs for that height.

 3. Monitor runs the accountability algorithm upon receiving a new message logs but only when **the total number of different height vote sets received is at least f + 1**.
 If the threshold is met, the monitor runs the accountability algorithm.
-Otherwise, the monitor keeps waiting for other packets from the processes that didn't reply back yet.
+Otherwise, the monitor keeps waiting for other packets from the processes that did not reply yet.

 4. The accountability algorithm itself has two consecutive steps: